MoonModules/WLED-Docs/docs/moonmodules/Installing-and-Compiling.md

 * WLEDMM_ (to differentiate between WLEDSR and WLEDAC)
 * Version used.
 First 3 numbers are WLEDAC numbering, last is subnumbering within fork e.g. 0.14.0.11
 * Hardware config / presets e.g. wemos_shield_esp32_4MB_ICS4343x
-* min or max config, use max where possible.
+* min, max or all config, use max where possible, all if needed

 ### Configurations